moutella/joycon2mouse/README.md

 > Possibly because the Joy-Con expects a strict command protocol and "crashes" if something's missing or invalid.
 > We'll need to reverse this format further to find valid LED and IMU enable subcommands.
 > IMU data seems to be the zeroed out bytes, possibly enabled by commands, which we have yet to figure out.

 ---

-## Can I edit the code?

-Absolutely!
-Make any changes you like, or submit a pull request if you think it's worth sharing.

----